microsoft/Accera/docs/Manual/00 Introduction.md

 ```
 The above code expresses more than just the logic of matrix multiplication.
 It insists on a specific execution flow: first perform all the steps required to calculate `C(0,0)` in ascending order of `k`; then proceed to `C(0,1)`.
 However, in principle, a single order of execution should not be imposed because the iterations of this loop can be performed in any order while keeping the logic intact.
 Moreover, the above logic doesn’t utilize important optimization techniques, such as double-buffered caching or vectorization.

 Accera on the other hand provides a strict distinction between the logic and its implementation.
 The programmer first implements the logic without performance considerations using a pseudocode-like syntax that is independent of the target platform.
-Once the logic is specified, only then the programmer moves to define the concrete implementation details.
+Once the logic is specified, only then does the programmer move to define the concrete implementation details.

 ### 2: Mindfully trade-off safety versus expressivity
 Accera offers a programming model that provides a default implementation of the specified logic which can be transformed and manipulated in different ways.
 If used correctly, these transformations are *safe*, which means that the underlying logic remains intact.
 This allows the programmer to completely focus on the performance of the logic without worrying about its correctness.
-Moreover, these safe transformations allow automatic search algorithms to aggressively search for the space of transformations to converge faster and to find better optima.
+Moreover, these safe transformations allow automatic search algorithms to aggressively search the space of transformations to converge faster and to find better optima.

 However, this safety is achieved by trading off the true potential of a programming language since it demands restricting the scope of that language.
 Nevertheless, extensive constraints significantly restrict the expressivity and the power of the programming language eventually preventing the end-users from developing highly-optimized and sophisticated implementations.